 Symptoms bruxers are more likely to notice themselves are headaches, earaches, sore jaw muscles, and “popping” sounds in the jaw (a sign of TMJ damage or an out of balance jaw).

 Causes of Teeth Grinding

 Stress, anxiety, and anger are the most common causes of jaw clenching in adults, and highly competitive “Type A” personalities are often prone to bruxism.
 Some sleep disorders can aggravate the condition, as can alcohol consumption and some medications.
 Dental problems, including improper alignment of upper and lower teeth, can also lead to clenching and be grinding and hence, proper sleep is affected.
 For proper sleep, doctors may prescribe people to get Ambien, a drug which induces sleep within 30 minutes of consumption.

 Children can also brux.
-While a child may brux due to stress, more often an allergy, ear infection or cold are to blame.
+While a child may brux due to stress, more often an allergy, ear infection or cold is to blame.
 If an allergy is at fault, removing the allergen should reduce bruxing.

 Treatment Options for Teeth Grinding

-- A night guard is a custom-made plastic shield made by a dentist.
+Night Guard – A night guard is a custom-made plastic shield made by a dentist.
 The night guard fits between your upper and lower teeth and is worn while you sleep.
 The plastic guard prevents further dental damage.
 Although the idea of sleeping with the plastic night guard in their mouths discourages many people, most people who use the guards quickly get used to them.